gnaadev/k/README.md

 `src.lua` - the bot source.

+## "this is not the real source"
+unfortunately it indeed is the real script.

 ### Credits:
 GNAA agent 'harun', and the collaborative work of 10 anonymous GNAA agents in this troll-op.